 LIBERTY HILL FEES...
-On January 12, 2023, MUD 19, the municipal utility district originally created under the Act, received a letter from the attorney for the City of Liberty Hill ("Liberty Hill"), which provides wastewater service to the District, asserting, among other things, that MUD 19 had not paid or had underpaid certain fees due for wastewater commitments and/or services to platted lots in subdivisions within the Santa Rita Ranch development.
-Although this letter was not addressed to the District, the accompanying spreadsheet listing various subdivisions for which Liberty asserted fees were due included five subdivisions located within the District.
+On January 12, 2023, MUD 19 received a letter from the attorney for the City of Liberty Hill ("Liberty Hill"), which provides wastewater service to the District, asserting, among other things, that MUD 19 had not paid or had underpaid certain fees due for wastewater commitments and/or services to platted lots in subdivisions within the Santa Rita Ranch development.
+Although this letter was not addressed to the District, the accompanying spreadsheet listing various subdivisions for which Liberty asserted fees were due included two subdivisions located within the District.